-Hey, #13 here.
-As a quick supplement to our most recent episode about Charles Vernon Gridley, I thought it might be nice to share two photos of Gridley Park that #7 and I took a few years ago on a trip to Erie.
+As a quick supplement to our episode about Charles Vernon Gridley, I thought it might be nice to share two photos of Gridley Park that #7 and I took a few years ago on a trip to Erie.

 Here’s the column itself, which is just sort of plopped down in a median strip between two paved city streets.
 Given the orientation of the plaques, it’s almost impossible to stand and look at them without obstructing the flow of traffic.
-Fortunately, Gridley Park is in a relatively low-traffic neighborhood so I was able to jaywalk to my heart’s content.
+Fortunately, the park is in a relatively low-traffic neighborhood so I was able to jaywalk to my heart’s content.

-As mentioned in the podcast, the plaques on the monument are made from plates salvaged from the wreckage of the USS Maine.
-They’ve definitely seen better days.
+The plaques on the monument are made of salvage from the wreckage of the USS Maine.
 Acid rain really did a number on them in the ’70s and ’80s and now they’re practically illegible.
 Good likeness of Gridley, though!